Natural Pink Eye Conjunctivitis Remedies

 Allergic Pink Eye

 Allergic Pink Eye often resolves on its own, but treatment can help to speed up the recovery process.
 The best treatment is to avoid the source of the allergic reaction.
-It is said that the pink eye will continue as long as you are in contact with the cause.
-However, if avoidance is not immediately possible, the primary treatment is going to be antihistamines.
+It is said that pink eye will continue as long as you are in contact with the cause.
+However, if avoidance is not immediately possible, the primary treatment will be antihistamines.
 Over-the-counter eye drops or a simple saline drop will also help.

 NOTE: Allergic Pink Eye is not contagious.

 Viral Pink Eye

 Viral Pink Eye is like having a common cold in the eye.
 Most websites and medical professionals will tell you that no drops or ointments can treat viral conjunctivitis.
 They will suggest that, like most common infections, the virus must run its course and that it can take a couple of weeks to resolve.